-The death rate from drug overdose in Idaho is 1.7 times higher among female AI/AN than male AI/AN.
+The death rate from drug overdose in Idaho is slightly higher among male AI/AN than female AI/AN.

-This is different than what is seen nationally and statewide, where the death rate from overdose is higher among men than women.
+This is similar to what is seen nationally and statewide, where the death rate from overdose is higher among men than women.